fatimakoli/gis_tutorials/01_Creating_A_Basic_Map_In_ArcMap.md

 ![t1-5_new.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_01/t1-5_new.png)

-Drag the building layer above the open space layer.

 To change the symbology of your layers, right-click on the layer name and choose `Properties`.
 A dialogue will appear.
 Under the `Symbology` tab, you will find the options for coloring or visualizing your data.

 Option A: To keep all features a single color, choose `Features` > `Single Symbol` on the left.
 You can change the color by clicking on the swatch.
 For example, make sure the Parks layer is symbolized as green and the water layer is symbolized as blue.